AN IRISH AMERICAN ST. PATRICK’S DAY DINNER

 St. Patrick, Ireland’s patron saint who is credited with bringing Christianity to the Irish people, lived during the 5th century (AD 385-461).
 Born in Roman Britain to a wealthy Christian family (his grandfather was a priest and his father a deacon), he was kidnapped by Irish raiders and brought to Gaelic Ireland as a slave at age 16.
 There he spent six years as a shepherd before a religious vision led him to escape.
 He returned to Ireland around 432 determined to convert the pagan Irish; he established monasteries, churches and schools.
 Legend holds that he explained the Holy Trinity (Father, Son and Holy Ghost) using the three leaves of the shamrock, a native Irish clover.
 His efforts against the druids were eventually turned into an allegory in which he drove the “snakes” out of Ireland.
 St. Patrick is believed to have died March 17, 461.

 St. Patrick’s Day began as an official Christian Feast Day observed annually on March 17.
-Since it is a religious holiday, and one that falls during the Christian season of Lent, Irish families traditionally attend church in the morning and celebrate in the afternoon.
-Lenten prohibitions against the consumption of meat and alcohol are lifted for the occasion, allowing people to dance, drink and feast on the traditional meal of Irish bacon and cabbage.
+Since it was a religious holiday, and one that fell during the Christian season of Lent, Irish families traditionally attended church in the morning and celebrated in the afternoon.
+Lenten prohibitions against the consumption of meat and alcohol were lifted for the occasion, allowing people to dance, drink and feast on the traditional meal of Irish bacon and cabbage.

 Over time, the holiday expanded to become a secular celebration of Irish culture and the Irish people, especially for those Irish who immigrated to other parts of the world.
 Boston claims to have held a St. Patrick’s Day parade in 1737, followed by a parade held in 1762 in New York City by Irish soldiers serving in the English military.
 Over the next decades, Irish patriotism among American immigrants flourished, and Irish Aid societies like the Hibernian Society and the Friendly Sons of St. Patrick held annual parades with bagpipes and drums.
 In 1848, the New York City parades were merged into one official St. Patrick’s Day Parade, now the world’s oldest civilian parade and the largest in the United States.